SushmitaGoswami/spring_tutorial/README.md

  3. **Request** :- For each web request, 1 instance would be created.
  4. **Web-Session** :- Created for each web session, 1 instance would be created.

+## Spring Bean Life Cycle
+Following are the different stages of life of a spring bean.

+Bean Creation + Bean Instantiation + Dependency Injection + Spring Internal processing + init_method(external hook) + task + destroy(external hook)

+**Note:**

+1. Any life cycle hook method can not accept any argument or return any value.
+2. Spring doesn't call the destroy-method on prototype scoped object.
+Hence, the prototype scoped object class needs to implement Disposable interface and the destroy() method or needs to implement a custom bean processor.